elylucas/ng-nest-realtime-apps/docs/lab2/JoiningAndLeavingRooms.md

 #### Add Methods to Join and Leave Rooms

-Add methods that will send events to the server when the current user joins and leaves rooms.
+Add methods to send events to the server when the current user joins and leaves rooms.
 The `switchRoom` method will be called from the app component and have the user leave their current room, then join the new room.
 The `activeRoom$` observable is used to retrieve the current room to leave and then